olincollege/CelestrixBlockchain/README.md

 A blockchain is a decentralized and distributed digital ledger that records transactions across multiple computers in a way that is immutable and transparent.
-Celestrix Blockchain provides a simple implementation of this technology in C++, demonstrating functionalities such as block creation, mining, and transaction management.
+Celestrix Blockchain provides a simple implementation of this technology in C++, demonstrating functionalities such as block creation, proof-of-work (mining), transaction management, block signing, and verification, with support for printing and verifying the blockchain's integrity.

 ## Dependencies